zurb/joyride/README.markdown

 * remove counters in favor of jQuery's in-built .next() method
 * button text is now defined with a data-button attribute, data-text will be deprecated in 3.0
 * edge-aware tooltips that reposition based on proximity to edge of screen
-* support for manually triggering next tooltip (requires breaking flow)
+* support for pause and resume
 * support for jQuery 1.8, and 1.4.2+
 * move tooltip templating to settings
 * make cookie support an option